zopefoundation/Zope/ZOPE_APP_DEPENDENCIES.rst

 =========================

-- [X] zope.authentication (seems to be used for some ILogin related stuff) x zope.publisher
+- [X] zope.authentication (seems to be used for some ILogin related stuff)
+      * zope.publisher

-- [ ] zope.broken (this is really just one interface, merge into ZODB3?)
+- [ ] zope.broken (this is really just one interface, merge into ZODB3!)
       o zope.container

 - [ ] zope.cachedescriptors (this is only used for the Lazy implementation)
-      o zope.container
+      * zope.container
       o zope.formlib

 - [ ] zope.deferredimport (we should stop using it)